nyu-oop-sp18/class13/README.md

 ### Interfaces

-TS can also reason about the duck-typing or structural subtyping done by JS.
+TypeScript can also reason about the duck-typing or structural subtyping done by JavaScript.
-To do this, TS gives you *interfaces*, which are types that describe objects.
+To do this, TypeScript gives you *interfaces*, which are types that describe objects.
 For example:

 ```typescript